 - Avoid contact with salt water, perspiration and chlorine

 - Never use an ultrasonic or steam cleaner on your pearls

 Why shop Shane Co. for pearl jewelry

 Like all of our other gems, Shane Co. cultured pearls come directly from the source.
 We offer high-quality freshwater, akoya, Tahitian and South Sea pearls in a wide range of colors to complement every skin tone and any woman’s personal style.
 It’s acceptable within the industry to knot between every third or fifth pearl, but we take extra care to prevent all the pearls from scratching each other by placing a knot between each one.
 This extra precaution also means that if your string breaks, the most you might lose is one pearl, rather than several.
 Individual knotting also ensures that your pearl strand will be more flexible, feel more comfortable, and conform to the body.
-Shop our entire pearl jewelry selection on our website, or visit us in-store to speak with one of our dedicated, noncommission sales associates to learn more.
+Shop our entire pearl jewelry selection on our website, or visit us in-store to speak with one of our dedicated, noncommission jewelry consultants to learn more.